komunitin/komunitin-api/accounting/README.md

 ### Protocol

-The protocol for extern payments is an extension of the protocol for local payments.
+The protocol for external transactions is an extension of the protocol for local transactions.
 The idea of the protocol is that any exchange group may establish trust with one or a few other currencies and create connections with them.
 With the help of these trusted local connections and a cryptographic signature, we may securely extend transactions through a global network without needing to connect nor trust to all remote parties nor a single system.

 The protocol is bassed on what we call the *connector chain*.
 We call a *node* the service managing one currency.
 When the source node receives a `POST` or `PATCH` request in their `transactions` endpoint it will authorize and validate the transaction.
-If the destination account is not local (it may be the `payer`or the `payee` depending on whether it is a payment or a charge), then this is an extern transaction.
+If the destination account is not local (it may be the `payer`or the `payee` depending on whether it is a payment or a charge), then this is an external transaction.

 The source node will then find either a direct connector to the destination currency or a rippling connection to any other currency.
 Nodes may have one or more rippling connectors to other currencies and they have an algorithm to choose the most suitable one.
 This process is analogous to the routing of TCP/IP packets.
 The source node will then split the original transaction between the local (from the source account to the local connector account) and the remote part (from the connector account in the other currency to the destination).
 Additionally, the source node must add the signature of the source account.
 With the signature the destination node and all intermediaries can verify the original claim.